 Back in England, Nat Gould was reunited with his mother and introduced his wife and three children to her.
 For a time the family lived in or near Ashbourne in Derbyshire.
 Where they stayed on first arriving is not entirely clear.
-Perhaps in the white house across the road from Ashbourne parish church.
+Perhaps with his aunts at Hanson Mount in Ashbourne.
 If so that might explain why baby Doris Isabel was christened at Mayfield, just in Staffordshire across the river Dove.
-On the other hand, why wasn't she christened in the church just across the road?
+On the other hand, why wasn't she christened in Ashbourne church just across the road?
 Perhaps they stayed in Mayfield village itself, in the cottage that was occupied by Nat’s grandfather William Wright and sometimes by Nat’s mother.

 Their first home in Bedfont was a house called Cambria, where they were living by 18 October 1895 (2), but they soon moved to Wotton Grange which stood on London Road, now called Staines Road (3).
 The house was probably not large (4).
 By 1896 however the family had moved further southwest down the road to a much larger house which stood opposite the end of Bedfont Lane (5).
 They called their new home Newhaven, after the Derbyshire place that Nat Gould had known in his youth, as well as being a “new haven” for the growing family (6).

 During their life in Bedfont three more children were added to the family of Nat Gould and his wife Elizabeth at Newhaven.
 They were Frederick William Gould (born 1898), Winifred Madeline Gould (born 1902), and Norman Henry Gould (born and died 1905) (7).

 (1) The Magic of Sport pages 203 to 210.